 Email has so completely woven itself into our lives it has almost completely replaced traditional mail.
 Yet it does not have the same protections as traditional mail.
 In the US and many other countries it is a serious crime to open someone's mail without permission, but email is not accorded the same protections.
 Email left on a mail server in the US for more than 180 days is considered "abandoned" and may be read at will without need for warrant or subpoena.
 In addition, many free email providers, such as Google, will read users' email for use in targeted advertising.
 For this reason it is recommended to not use webmail and instead download all your mail to your personal computer using a mail client such as Claws, Eudora, Thunderbird, etc. Outlook and Outlook Express are not recommended due to a large number of security vulnerabilities in those products.
 Despite this, I know it can be a pain to switch your normal mail habits, and so will provide instructions on how use encryption for all the most common products.

-By default most mail clients will download mail using standard POP3 or IMAP protocol and send mail using standard SMTP protocol.
-Neither of these transport methods utilizes any form of encryption, so your mail is open for anyone to read who can see the traffic flashing by.
+By default most mail clients will download mail using secure POP3 or IMAP protocol and send mail using secure SMTP protocol.
+This has changed recently and vastly improves your email privacy.
+However, some older mail clients and mobile mail clients still use the older unprotected versions of these protocols.
+These unprotected transport methods don't utilize any form of encryption, so your mail is open for anyone to read who can see the traffic flashing by.
 It is comparable in many ways to writing on a postcard.
 The mailman can read it, all the workers in the mail processing center can read it, the drivers in the delivery vans can read it.
 If you want to keep your email private you will need to put it in a sealed envelope.
 In the case of email, the sealed envelope is called TLS and every major mail client already has it built in.
-Even the lightweight mini-client bundled with your phone probably supports it.
 You just need to specify that TLS should be used.
 You do that by changing the port number for incoming and outgoing email and the mail program (usually) recognizes you want to use secure transport for sending and receiving.
 The simplest thing to do is look at the existing setup and change the unencrypted port number to the encrypted number and your mail client will do the rest.

 POP3 110 995